landoscar/landoscar/README.md

 &emsp; I am mainly snappy some of the time when i am tired , Pissed off entirely or just not having it with people being complete asses.
 I take responsibility for what i say , And do not mean to overwhelm anyone .
 Im on medication for Emotional Dysregulation.

+dont mention any drama regarding labs , people or friends ive ended friendships with around me . i am not in the best mental state to be dealing with any of this , and its for the best if you do NOT mention anything within those catagories.

 ![](https://komarev.com/ghpvc/?username=ELLERN4TE&color=000000&label=NIGHTSHADES&style=for-the-badge)

 <img width="1280" height="184" alt="0eugzr" src="https://github.com/user-attachments/assets/826af9d9-821d-45ca-b05a-317e1a95ab8e" />